a-sumo/aerophone/README.md

 aerophone

 Active development has moved to https://github.com/a-sumo/lattice/ to focus on automata physics.

-I'm preserving this project for documentation and note-taking purposes.
+I'm keeping the aerophone project for documentation and note-taking purposes.

 ## Introduction